Skip to main content

 Dispatch an outbound call (requires telephony)

-Outbound calls require the agent to be configured with an outbound SIP trunk (sip_outbound_trunk_id).
+Outbound calls require the agent to be configured with an outbound connection (sip_outbound_trunk_id).
 Configure this in the Dashboard Telephony page and attach it to your agent.

 curl -X POST https://api.agents.slng.ai/v1/agents/550e8400-e29b-41d4-a716-446655440000/calls \